skkywalker/embarcados_2019/README.md

 - [ ] Build image and toolchain for cross-compiling
 - [ ] Setup NodeMCU to be the socket client
+- [ ] Fix Bug: You have to ping the socket server 5 times before getting an updated image
 ______

 **EESC 2019**